john77eipe/SpringLabs/ReadMe.md

       Spring uses logback as an implementation by default and also adds bridges for JUL (Java.util.logging) and log4j incase any other dependencies need it.

-      As can be seen above `log4j-to-slf4j` jar acts as a adapter allows applications coded to the Log4j 2 API to be routed to SLF4J.
-But, this is actually a performance issue (https://logging.apache.org/log4j/2.0/log4j-to-slf4j/index.html)

-      We are not going to be bothered about it as of now and we use the default logback and slf4j api.
+      We will continue to use the default logback and slf4j api.

 8. Debugging the application